Getting Started

 Install workbench from PyPI:

-pip install wbcliThis installs the wb command globally.
+pip install wbcliThis installs the wb command in your active Python environment.

 Project Setup